 Date: -

 Vendor Contact

 Address Phone/Fax

-Dear Sir/Madam: Please note that Purchase Order #(decision to cancel this purchase order is based or for the vendor i.e., return the unsigned PO, etc.) n the following (Include any Special Instructions
+decision to can n: Purchase Order #(cel this purchase order is based or i.e., return the unsigned PO, etc.) n the following (In cancelled as of this date.
+Our aclude any Special Instructions

--

-Should you have any questions please contact () at (315) 453-2866.
+Should you have e any questions please contact () at (315) 453-2866.

-Thank you for your anticipated cooperation.
+- your anticipated cooperation.) at (515) 455-2800.

 Sincerely,

 Attachments

-TSB

-CC: Accounts Payable
+TSB CC: Accounts Payable